 After a year-long battle with cancer, Colleen passed away at the age of 45 in 1996, and was inducted posthumously into the Canadian Country Music Hall of Fame.

 Recording Artist of the Year

-The Recording Artist of the Year was established in 2017 and is generously sponsored by Recording Artists’ Collecting Society (RACS).
-This award recognizes the overall artistic performance of a recording artist in the Folk/Roots/Blues genre.
-The winner will receive $1000 and a registration for that year’s Folk Music Ontario conference.
+The Recording Artist of the Year was established in 2017 and is sponsored by ACTRA-RACS (Recording Artists’ Collecting Society).
+This award recognizes the overall artistic performance of a recording artist in the folk, roots, or blues genres.
+The winner will receive $1000.

 - Open to solo, duo, or group acts on a recording